oracle/odpi/doc/src/private_structs/dpiBaseType.rst

 .. member:: const dpiTypeDef \*dpiBaseType.typeDef

-    Specifies a pointer to the :ref:`dpiTypeDef` structure which identifies the type of handle.
+    Specifies a pointer to the :ref:`dpiTypeDef<dpiTypeDef>` structure which identifies the type of handle.

 .. member:: uint32_t dpiBaseType.checkInt